Mixed-member proportional representation: European Union (European Parliament)

-The pan-European party Volt Europa proposes transnational mixed-member proportional representation with the combination of Majority Judgment and party-list PR.
+Volt Europa, a progressive and federalist European political alliance, proposes transnational mixed-member proportional representation with the combination of Majority Judgment and party-list PR.

 Tactical manipulation

 Split ticket voting

 In other cases, a party may be so certain of winning a large number of constituency seats that it expects no extra seats in the proportional top-up (list seats).
 Some voters may therefore seek to achieve double representation by voting tactically for another party in the regional vote, as a vote for their preferred party in the regional vote would be wasted.
 This tactic is much less effective in MMP models with a relatively large share of list seats (50% in most German states, and 40% in the New Zealand House of Representatives) and/or ones which add "balancing seats", leading to fewer opportunities for overhangs and maintaining full proportionality, even when a party wins too many constituency seats.